junxit/us-congress-bills-111/metadata.md

 - 2010-05-19 — Senate amendment agreed to: Amendment SA 4147 agreed to in Senate by Unanimous Consent.
 - 2010-05-19 — Senate amendment proposed (on the floor): Amendment SA 4147 proposed by Senator Dodd for Senator Carper.(consideration: CR S4024)
 - 2010-05-19 — Senate amendment submitted
+- 2010-05-20 — Message on Senate action sent to the House.
+- 2010-05-20 — Received in the House.
+- 2010-05-20 — Referred to House Armed Services
+- 2010-05-20 — Referred to House Oversight and Government Reform
+- 2010-05-20 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.